roshan773/roshan-tech-studio/README.md

 🛣️ Roadmap
-✅ Service page with pricing table
+✅ Service section with pricing

-✅ Dynamic admin panel for content updates
+✅ Admin panel for backend control (in development)

-✅ Authentication (future)

-✅ Blog integration

-✅ Contact & feedback form
+✅ Inquiry/contact form

-🚧 Full CMS support (optional)
+✅ CMS-ready structure for dynamic pages
+🔜 Authentication system for admin access
+🔜 Blog & testimonial system

+👨‍💼 About the Creator
+Hi, I'm Roshan Pakhre — a passionate full-stack developer building real-world solutions through clean design and solid backend structure.
+I created Roshan Tech Studio to support students and entrepreneurs in launching their digital presence without high agency costs.

+🎯 I built this project as both a business tool and a demonstration of my frontend + backend skills